 Services to Prevent Substance Abuse

 Those students, faculty and staff who seek assistance with a substance abuse-related problem shall be provided with information about alcohol and other drug counseling and rehabilitation services through APSU and also through community organizations.
 Those who voluntarily avail themselves of University services shall be assured that applicable professional standards of confidentiality will be observed.

 Disciplinary Actions to Prevent Substance Abuse

-Students, faculty and staff are responsible, as citizens, for knowing about and complying with the provisions of Tennessee law that make it a crime to possess, sell, deliver or manufacture those drugs designated collectively as “controlled substances” in 39-17-405-39-17-426 of the Tennessee Code Annotated.
+Students, faculty and staff are responsible, as citizens, for knowing about and complying with the provisions of Tennessee Code Title 39, Chapter 17, Part 4 that make it a crime to possess, sell, deliver or manufacture those drugs designated collectively as “controlled substances” in T.C.A. § 39-17-402 -- § 39-17-416.
 Any member of the University community who violates those laws is subject both to prosecution and punishment by the civil authorities and to disciplinary proceedings by the University.